jkblume/family-dashboard/README.md

 # Family Dashboard

 This dashboard should motivate the whole family to be more active/sportly and to live a digital life.
-But in respect to privacy and data that exist as long as you want!
+But in respect to privacy and data that exist as long as you want!!

 ## Usage